Jsilver004/inter-vlan-defense-lab/notes/attack-simulations.md

 ![VLAN Creation](../screenshots/Images/VLAN-Creation.png)

+IP Routing is enabled to allow the L3 switch to act as a router.
 Two Kali Linux VMs were configured to simulate attacker and target systems inside different VLANs.

 | Device | VLAN | IP Address |